Smart Spending

 Over the past 12 months, workplace dynamics have shifted dramatically.
 Companies including Microsoft, Google, and Salesforce have rolled out large-scale AI integrations, introducing generative tools for writing, analysis, and customer communication.
 The goal: to increase efficiency and cut costs after a rocky 2025 marked by tepid growth and tighter budgets.

-But a Gallup Workplace Index report from December 2025 tells a different story.
+But the Gallup Workplace Index report from December 2025 tells a different story.
 Despite productivity gains, employee engagement dropped to its lowest level in five years.
 Meanwhile, stress scores rose 9% year-over-year.
 A Harvard Business Review survey found 68% of workers fear AI is making their jobs less secure, even as managers push them to “collaborate” with algorithms more aggressively.

 Companies are struggling to balance automation with accountability — and many are discovering that replacing team communication with machine recommendations might save time but can cost culture.
+Research from the McKinsey Global Institute underscores this tension: organizations that deployed AI without parallel investment in change management reported 40% higher voluntary turnover among mid-level knowledge workers in 2025.

 When Efficiency Turns Into Exhaustion